 Phuket is the usual starting point, they are almost exactly at halfway in between.
-Every morning, several bigger ferries and some speedboats start from Rasada Pier in Phuket Town.
-The best is to take the bigger ship, it’s more comfortable and won’t take much longer than the speed boat with around 3-4 hours.
+Every morning, several bigger ferries and some speedboats start from Rasada Pier in Phuket to Phi Phi Islands.
+The best is to take the bigger ship from Phuket Town, it’s more comfortable and won’t take much longer than the speed boat with around 3-4 hours.

 Before they drop the passenger at the village beach pier they usually make a turn to show the most interesting locations.
 Passing Maya Beach, Viking Cave and some high limestone ravines with hidden beaches.